Dževad Galijašević

-Dževad Galijašević (born 4 March 1962) is a Bosnian political commentator and media figure.
+Dževad Galijašević (born 4 March 1962) is a Bosnian political commentator and former politician.

 Biography

-Born in Moševac, Maglaj, a northern municipality of Bosnia and Herzegovina, Galijašević became a member of the League of Communists of Yugoslavia in his youth.
+Galijašević was born on 4 March 1962 in Moševac, Maglaj, in the Socialist Republic of Bosnia and Herzegovina.
+In his youth, he was a member of the League of Communists of Yugoslavia.

-Galijašević has been significant in Moševac's greater conflict against Bosnian political leadership: when Galijašević ran for election to the town leadership in 1988, the municipality of Maglaj denied his opportunity for appointment on the grounds that he was morally and politically unsuitable.
-Speaking at a later public meeting regarding human rights and liberties in Bosnia and Herzegovina, Galijašević was outspoken in his struggle against local leaders in Maglaj.

-Following these comments, Galijašević was arrested after the meeting and served seven months in prison, where he began a hunger strike, prompting human rights organizations to demand his pardon.

-The Presidency of BiH pardoned him on 27 January 1989, after his mother had signed a petition asking for his release.
-Hasan Delić was arrested in May 1989.
+In 1988, Galijašević ran for election to the local leadership of Moševac, but the Maglaj municipal authorities deemed him ineligible on the grounds that he was morally and politically unsuitable.
+Later, while attending a public meeting on human rights and liberties in Bosnia and Herzegovina, he criticized local leaders in Maglaj.
+He was arrested immediately after the meeting and served seven months in prison, during which he began a hunger strike that prompted human rights organizations to call for his pardon.
+The Presidency of Bosnia and Herzegovina pardoned him on 27 January 1989.

-During the Bosnian War, Galijašević joined the Army of the Republic of Bosnia and Herzegovina and was an officer of the 3rd Corps.
-Bosnian minister Dragan Mektić has shown a photograph in which Galijašević reports to Alija Izetbegović and Sakib Mahmuljin in the village of Gostovići.
-According to Galijašević, Al-Qaeda leader Ayman al-Zawahiri, who made several trips to Bosnia, visited the Maglaj area as early as September 1992.
+During the Bosnian War, Galijašević joined the Army of the Republic of Bosnia and Herzegovina, where he served as an officer in the 3rd Corps.

-In 1999, he was appointed the Maglaj president of the Party for Bosnia and Herzegovina.
-In 2000 he was the mayor of Maglaj municipality.
-As mayor, he ordered for the 1,500 Bosnian mujahideen occupying Serb homes in Gornja Bocinja to be vacated, which led him to be hated by the Bosnian mujahideen.
-The order was never carried out, however.
-In September 2006 he had been attacked twice and was forced to relocate his family to Croatia.
-In late November 2006 he stated that Izetbegović-ally Haris Silajdžić "was the organizer and sponsor of mujahedin coming into Bosnia."
-In 2007, he was the head of the municipal administration of Maglaj.
+In 1999, Galijašević was appointed president of the Maglaj branch of the Party for Bosnia and Herzegovina; he was elected mayor of the municipality in 2000.
+As mayor, he ordered the evactuation of approximately 1,500 Bosnian mujahideen occupying Serb homes in Gornja Bočinja to be vacated, but the order was never carried out.
+In September 2006, he was attacked twice and relocated his family to Croatia.
+In November 2006, he alleged that Izetbegović-ally Haris Silajdžić "was the organizer and sponsor of mujahedin coming into Bosnia."
+In 2007, he became head of the municipal administration of Maglaj.

-Since the mid-2000s, Galijašević has re-branded himself as a "counter-terrorism" and "foreign affairs" expert although he is considered by large segments of the Bosnian public as little more than surrogate of the Serb nationalist government of Milorad Dodik in Banja Luka.
-In 2015, Bosnian media published evidence that Galijašević was on permanent retainer by the Dodik government.
+Since the mid-2000s, Galijašević has described himself as a "counter-terrorism" and "foreign affairs" expert, although according to some reports, he is widely regarded as a surrogate for the Serb nationalist government of Milorad Dodik in Banja Luka.
+In 2015, Bosnian media reported that Galijašević was on a permanent retainer with the Dodik government.

-In 2010, his fifteen-year-old son was beaten by a 52-year-old man because of his "father working for Chetniks (Serbs)".
-He has stated that Bosnia and Herzegovina is the most dangerous point in Europe from the point of jihadist terrorist threat.
+In 2010, his 15-year-old son was beaten by a 52-year-old man, reportedly because of his "father working for Chetniks (Serbs)".
+He has stated that Bosnia and Herzegovina is the most dangerous point in Europe in terms of the threat posed by jihadist terrorism.